pomerium/documentation/content/docs/deploying/k8s/reference.md

 ---
-# cSpell:ignore identityprovider refreshdirectory signin settingsstatus

 title: Kubernetes Deployment Reference
 sidebar_label: Reference
 description: Reference for Pomerium settings in Kubernetes deployments.
 ---

 Pomerium-specific parameters should be configured via the `ingress.pomerium.io/Pomerium` CRD.
 The default Pomerium deployment is listening to the CRD `global`, that may be customized via command line parameters.

 Pomerium posts updates to the CRD <a href="#status">`/status`</a>:
 ```shell
 kubectl describe pomerium
 ```